 Taking care of your elderly parents necessitates being aware of the everyday dangers that can affect them.
 Choking is one such real risk.

-Even though statistics show that the use of dentures has lessened due to attentive dental care, certain foods still pose a problem.
+Even though statistics show that dentures have lessened due to attentive dental care, certain foods still pose a problem.

 Here is a list of common choking hazards and easy substitutions.

-Large chucks of meat can be very hard to chew, and as such, swallow safely.
+Large chunks of meat can be very hard to chew, so swallow safely.
 It is highly recommendable to avoid hard meats, like steak, and big pieces of meat in general.
-Great substitutions include ground meats (like chicken, turkey or veal), julienned slices of softened lamb and hotdogs, and fileted fish.
-It is almost always better to cut up food, and remove any hard peel or skin attached.
+Great substitutions include ground meats (like chicken, turkey, or veal), julienned slices of softened lamb and hotdogs, and fileted fish.
+It is almost always better to cut up food and remove any hard peel or skin attached.

-Large chucks of fruit pose a serious danger to eating elderly.
-Fruit that are especially hard, like apples, pineapples and plums should peeled completely and cut into easy to chew bites.
-Pureed versions of these fruits, like applesauce or blended plums might also be a great option to consider.
+Large chunks of fruit pose a serious danger to eating the elderly.
+Fruit that is especially hard, like apples, pineapples, and plums, should be peeled completely and cut into easy-to-chew bites.
+Pureed versions of these fruits, like applesauce or blended plums, might also be a great option to consider.

-Bread poses to a threat because if it gets stuck in the airway, water can cause it to swell and block the air passage.
-Cake and milk together poses a similar issue.
+Bread poses a threat because if it gets stuck in the airway, water can cause it to swell and block the air passage.
+Cake and milk together pose a similar issue.
 Toasting slices of bread and softening them with butter is a simple way to avoid any issues.
-Substituting other desserts, like mouse, ice cream or whipcream and fruit for cake also lessons issues.
+Substituting other desserts, like a mouse, ice cream, or whip cream and fruit for cake, also lessons issues.

 Some liquids, like water, can pose choking hazards because of the lack of thickness.
 Speak to your doctor or nutritionist about thickening agents and substitutions.